ethan-chang-nmc/CSC172_03/README.md

 Examples from the Data Structures and Algorithms zyBook by Roman Lysecky and Frank Vahid was referenced when writing this code.

-List of file headers and what is in each one: <br/>
+List of file headers and what is in each file: <br/>